-"requireHttps": configuration expression
+"requireHttps": configuration expression<boolean>, optional

-boolean

-optional

-Whether to require that original target URI of the request (originalUri in UriRouterContext) uses the HTTPS scheme.
+Whether to require that original target URI of the request uses the HTTPS scheme.

-If the received request does not use HTTPS, it is rejected.
+If the received request doesn't use HTTPS, it is rejected.

 HTTP authentication realm to include in the WWW-Authenticate response header field when returning an HTTP 401 Unauthorized status to a user agent that need to authenticate.